ckan/ckanext-spatial/README.rst

 * Dataset Extent Map - Map widget showing a dataset extent (`dataset_extent_map`).
 * WMS Preview - a Web Map Service (WMS) previewer (`wms_preview`).
 * CSW Server - a basic CSW server - to server metadata from the CKAN instance (`cswserver`)
+* GEMINI Harvesters - for importing INSPIRE-style metadata into CKAN (`gemini_csw_harvester`, `gemini_doc_harvester`, `gemini_waf_harvester`)
+* Harvest Metadata API - a way for a user to view the harvested metadata XML, either as a raw file or styled to view in a web browser. (`inspire_api`)

 These libraries:
 * CSW Client - a basic client for accessing a CSW server
-* Validator - a python library that uses Schematron to validate geographic metadata XML
+* Validators - uses XSD / Schematron to validate geographic metadata XML.
+Used by the GEMINI Harvesters
+* Validators for ISO19139/INSPIRE/GEMINI2 metadata.
+Used by the Validator.

 And these command-line tools:
 * cswinfo - a command-line tool to help making requests of any CSW server

+As of October 2012, ckanext-csw and ckanext-inspire were merged into this extension.

 About the components
 ====================